AGnias47/march-madness/ReadMe.md

 ```

 Alternatively, you can import the contents of `db/march_madness.sql` via `psql -h localhost -p 5432 -U postgres -d march_madness -a -f db/march_madness.sql`.

-### 4. Create an .env file

-Settings are configured via environment variables, which are loaded automatically when defined in `mmiste/.env`.
-For local development and use, the values from `mmsite/.env.sample` can be used as is.

 ## Usage - User Evaluation